 From the start of 2022 until the date of release of this report, the Company raised bonds and banking and institutional debt in the sum of approx. ILS 2.3 billion.
 The Company has financial flexibility in the raising of debt under favorable conditions and with a long duration, supporting its continued construction, improvement and development of additional projects and seizing of new business opportunities, while maintaining financial strength and stability also in more challenging times.

-The leading principles in management of the financial debt are:
+The guiding principles in our financial debt management are:

-The Company’s debt includes: Publicly-traded bond series, private loans from institutional bodies, loans and credit facilities from banking sources and commercial paper.
+The Company’s debt mix includes marketable public bond series, private loans from institutional bodies, loans and credit facilities from banking sources and commercial paper.

 The Company’s Financial Leverage

-The decrease of leverage in recent years contributed to the decrease in the Company’s risks alongside maintenance of a leverage ratio which allows for business development and improvement of the return on equity.
+Reducing the leverage in recent years has contributed to reducing the Company’s risks alongside maintaining a leverage ratio that allows for business development and improvement of the return on equity.